 - MAPS: Google Maps

-Free of charge for children under the age of 12 accompanied by an adult.
+Free for children under 12 accompanied by their parents.

 Tourist information on the town THUIN

 - The Eau d'heure lakes - La Plate Taille Welcome Centre

 - B.P.S.
 22 SPACE FOR CONTEMPORARY CREATION

 - Plugstreet 14-18 Experience, the First World War Interpretation Centre